Saicharan67/Magical_cloak/README.md

 As i took red colour, In HSV red colour ranges from 0 to 10 degrees and 170 to 180 degrees So i took lower range and upper range by using numpy

+[If u want to use blue colour take lower limits 90 to 100 and upper 110 to 120]

+[If u want use Green colour take lower limts 40 to 50 and upper 60 to 70]

 Now we got two ranges mask1 and mask2 our goal is to eliminate red colour and replace it with background so i added two masks mask1 contains only the cloth part